Random matrices with prescribed eigenvalues and expectation values for random quantum states: Joint distributions of entries: proofs of Theorem and Theorem

-\begin{proof}[Proof of Corollary \ref{T:DL-entries-C}] Let $E_{jk} \in M_n(\R)$ denote the matrix with $j,k$ entry equal to $1$ and all other entries $0$.
-We apply Corollary \ref{T:DL-B-C} with $r$ coefficient matrices of the form $B_{jj}^D = E_{jj}$ and the rest of the form
+\begin{proof}[Proof of Theorem \ref{T:DL-entries-C}] Let $E_{jk} \in M_n(\R)$ denote the matrix with $j,k$ entry equal to $1$ and all other entries $0$.
+We apply Corollary \ref{T:DL-B-C}, choosing all of the matrices $B_i$ to be elements of the standard basis of the space of Hermitian matrices: let $r\le d$ be the number of $B_i$ of the form $B_{jj}^D = E_{jj}$, with the remaining $d-r$ having the form

-for $j<k$.
+for $1\le j<k\le n$.
 Thus $\tr (A B_{jj}^D) = a_{jj}$, $\tr (A B_{jk}^R) = \sqrt{2}\Re (a_{jk})$, and $\tr (A B_{jk}^I) = \sqrt{2}\Im (a_{jk})$.
 Observe that $B_{jk}^R$ and $B_{jk}^I$ are traceless, while $\widetilde{B_{jj}^D} = B_{jj}^D - \frac{1}{n}I_n$.
 It follows that in the setting of Corollary \ref{T:DL-B-C}, if we order the coefficient matrices so that those of the form $B_{jj}^D$ are listed first, then $\Sigma = I_d - \frac{1}{n} J_r$, where $J_r \in M_d(\R)$ consists of an $r\times r$ block of $1$s in the upper-left corner, with all other entries $0$.
-Corollary then \ref{T:DL-B-C} implies that
+Corollary \ref{T:DL-B-C} then implies that

 Now

 From the description given above, it is immediate that $\Sigma$ has eigenvalues $1$ (with multiplicity $d-1$) and $1 - \frac{r}{n}$ (with multiplicity $1$), so that $\norm{\Sigma^{1/2}}_{op} = 1$ and $\norm{\Sigma^{1/2} - I_d}_{op} = 1 - \sqrt{1-\frac{r}{n}} \le \frac{r}{n}$.
 We thus obtain